jNembhard/designo-agency-frontend/README.md

 <Typography sx="{{" ...styles.text }}> A material Box component </Typography>
 ```

-What happens in this case is that you can now have an object that can pass all of the data with the spread operator through the sx prop.
+What happens in this case is that you can now have an object that can pass all the data with the spread operator through the sx prop.
 This should keep the code clean keep the design and business logic separate in a maintainable way.
 The code will update in a responsive way based on the breakpoint.

 Performance-wise, the sx prop uses a superset of CSS and auto-purges so the only CSS that's used on the page is sent to the client.
 There is also a fixed bundle size cost, so there's no need to worry about the file size growing as you add more css to the sx prop.

 I've even added some skeleton loaders into the mix.
-They are useful for displaying a preview of the data before the data is loaded in order to redcue loadtime frustration for potential users.
-Essentialy, they get a preview of what's to come and it helps keep them engaged in the displayed content.
+They are useful for displaying a preview of the data before the data is loaded in order to reduce load time frustration for potential users.
+Essentially, they get a preview of what's to come and it helps keep them engaged in the displayed content.
 This is also useful for "buying time" in areas where there is low bandwidth.

 ### Apollo and GraphQL